laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 |   0                   | Step in 1+2       | minor advantage (5, 5, 1) = 0.5  |  1                | 0        |    0.461                      |
 |                       | Value given attacker strategy | 0.667                | 0.667             | 0.667    |

-So the Nash equilibrium probability of the attacker winning from step in (5, 5, 2) is about 66%.
-We can use the same idea to solve the smaller games with low health values and low turns left to construct payoff matrices for the subgames with higher healths (using damage values for health transitions) and solving those Nash equilibria as well.
-This construction should give us a Nash equilibria for any larger health values and turn count that we may want [Footnote about subgame perfect Nash Equilibria].
+So the Nash equilibrium value for the attacker from step in (5, 5, 2) is about 66%.
+We can use this concept of linking smaller game solutions to construct payoff matrices for subgames with higher healths or turn counts, using damage values and frame advantages to inform health remaining values and game types.
+This construction will give us a Nash equilibria for any game starting at larger health values and turn count that we may want
+[^5].

-So to solve the entire game, we first define some base rules that describes turns running out or either player running out of health.
+So to solve the entire game, we first define some base game results that describes turns running out or either player running out of health.

 $$
 \text{any_game}(x, y, t \leq 0) =